ramsundharVenkadesan/CliniClarity/docs/Deployment.md

 ---

 ## 🔥 Step 5: Post-Deployment Firebase Setup
-Because CliniClarity uses Firebase Authentication as a strict security gate, you must whitelist your new Cloud Run URL; otherwise, logins will be blocked with an auth/unauthorized-domain error.
+Because CliniClarity uses Firebase Authentication as a strict security gate, you must whitelist your new Cloud Run URL; otherwise, logins will be blocked with an `auth/unauthorized-domain` error.

 1. Open the **[Firebase Console](https://console.firebase.google.com/u/0/)**.
 2. Navigate to Authentication > Settings > Authorized domains.
-3. Click Add domain.
+3. Click **Add domain**.
-4. Paste your exact Cloud Run URL (e.g., cliniclarity-api-xyz-uc.a.run.app) without the https:// or trailing slashes.
+4. Paste your exact Cloud Run URL (e.g., `cliniclarity-api-xyz-uc.a.run.app`) without the `https://` or trailing slashes.
 5. Click Add.

 _You must also ensure that Email/Password and Google Sign-In are enabled in the "Sign-in method" tab of Firebase Authentication._